tremendous-rewards/tremendous-embed-rails-sample/README.md

 The heart of the integration is located in a combination of `rewards_controller.rb` and the associated rewards views.

-At a high level, most of the reward data (amount, currency, etc.) is encrypted on the back-end as a [JWT](https://jwt.io/).
-The JWT is passed to the embed client SDK to create a reward from the client (see `new.html.erb` for an example).
+At a high level, the backend encrypts your reward order JSON using your private API keys.
+That encrypted JSON  is passed to the embed client SDK as a JWT [JWT](https://jwt.io/) to create a reward from the SDK (see `new.html.erb` for an example).
+The reward must then be passed to your backend and approved via the REST API.

 ### Additional Documentation

-The Embed client documentation can be found [here](https://github.com/GiftRocket/embed) The API REST documentation can be found [here](https://www.tremendous.com/docs)
+The Embed client documentation can be found [here](https://github.com/GiftRocket/tremendous-embed).
+The REST documentation can be found [here](https://www.tremendous.com/docs)
->>>>>>> First commit